muthuhariharanm/muthuhariharanm/README.md

 -->

 ## About me
-CS undergrad at College of Engineering Guindy skilled at C++, Python, and loves to explore new stuff.
+An Enthusiastic developer who loves to explore new stuff.
 Loves being involved in projects from multiple domains, having the confidence to face new challenges to arrive at solutions for various problems.

 #### More about me on!
 - [Linkedin](https://linkedin.com/in/muthuhariharanm)